repocho/raml-mocker/README.md

 };
 ramlMocker.generate(options, callback);
 ```
-Or defining instead of a path a collection of files:
+Or defining a collection of files instead of a path:
 ```javascript
 var options = {
     files: ['definition1.raml', 'folder/definition2.raml']
 };
 ```
-If your properties in schema needs a alternative logic you should use *format*.
+If your properties in the schema need an alternative logic you should use *format*.
 For example the schema in [schemaTest]:
 ```javascript
 'foo': {
     'type': 'string',
     'format': 'foo'
 }
 ```
-And in your options provide a formats definitions:
+And in your options provide format definitions:
 ```javascript
 var options = {
     path: 'test/raml',